alexownejazayeri/aloompa-graphql-api/README.md

 ## Overview

 A GraphQL API to query apps, events, and stages given this [data set](https://assets.aloompa.com.s3.amazonaws.com/rappers/hiphopfest.json).
-Priority for this version is a project that passes the requirements.

-Up next: attempting to deploy to AWS and refactor for TypeScript (TS might be more aspirational) with the remaining time.
+## Description

+After coming across a ton of inspiring Apollo GraphQL projects, I cloned and converted this express.js project into an `apollo-server-lambda` project using serverless to deploy to an AWS lambda.

+Since there's some time before EOD, I'm going to try to learn enough TypeScript to refactor the express version (or both).

+Here's a link to the [Apollo GraphQL playground](https://efaw8i6jre.execute-api.us-east-1.amazonaws.com/dev/graphql) deployed to AWS.
+Have a look!
+Was interesting learning how Apollo handles resolvers and typedefs.
+Can't tell if I prefer Express or Apollo, but had fun writing both.

+Plus, I mean, Apollo's interface is beauty and I was struck with by GQLSWAPI (see: below).
+Had to give it a shot!

-Tech
+Tech Used
 - JavaScript
 - Node.js
 - Express.js
 - GraphiQL (enabled)
+- Apollo Server & Playground
+- Serverless
+- AWS Lambda
+- GitHub

-Database
+Database Tidbits
 - API pulls from locally hosted json file
-- Data persisted in-memory while server live at localhost:4000
+- Data persisted in-memory

+Dev Tooling
 - GraphiQL @ [localhost:4000/graphql](http://localhost:4000/graphql) to interact with and test the API
+- Apollo deployed to AWS Lambda via Serverless - [Click here to explore](https://efaw8i6jre.execute-api.us-east-1.amazonaws.com/dev/graphql)

 Process
 - GraphQL Docs